azazellochg/em_health/docs/development.rst

 Logs
 ^^^^

-All ``EMHealth`` application actions are saved in `emhealth.log`.
-PostgreSQL logs are in csv format and can be accessed through:
+All ``EMHealth`` application actions are saved into `emhealth.log`.
+PostgreSQL logs are in CSV format and can be accessed through:

 .. code-block::